fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Additional Artifacts can be earned by completing the Future Civic** (repeatable), providing new late-game opportunities.
 - **Additional AI and quality-of-life improvements** around Geographic Society gameplay.

 We hope these changes balance the pacing of the Geographic Society victory – rewarding players who go all-in on Culture while ensuring other leaders still have a fair shot at competing for different paths!
-We’ll keep monitoring victory pacing across all Legacy Paths and make further adjustments as needed.
+We'll keep monitoring victory pacing across all Legacy Paths and make further adjustments as needed.

 PC Update Notes